Idov31/FunctionStomping/README.md

 ## Disclaimer
 I'm not responsible in any way for any kind of damage that is done to your computer / program as cause of this project.
-This project is currently at alpha and I'm working to make it more stable, please take that in mind!<br /> If you found someone that published about this method before today (23-01-2022) please let me know so I can add an acknowledgment.
+I'm happily accept contribution, make a pull request and I will review it!<br /> If you found someone that published about this method before today (23-01-2022) please let me know so I can add an acknowledgment.

 ## Acknowledgments
 https://github.com/countercept/ModuleStomping<br />